 The Court of Protection protects the rights of people who are unable to make their own decisions relating to the management of their property, affairs, or welfare.
 Our solicitors have a wealth of experience dealing with the Court of Protection and are here to provide advice and guidance in this area.

 Our Court of Protection solicitors are committed to protecting the interests of vulnerable people and their families.
-You can talk to us in complete confidence and our free initial assessment promise means you can get answers to your immediate questions, quickly and easily.
-If you would like to find out how we can help you to use the Court of Protection to protect yourself or a loved one, please call us on 023 8064 4822 or email us.
+You can talk to us in complete confidence and get answers to your immediate questions, quickly and easily.
+If you would like to find out how we can help you to use the Court of Protection to protect yourself or a loved one, please call us on 01670 813588.